The best new sandals for an adventure-filled summer

 Merrell Alpine Strap Sandal

-Woodsy, but make it cute.
 Merrell’s traditionally trail-blazing sandals have been given some modern updates: thicker straps, chunkier buckles, and a muted rose shade that goes with practically everything.
 (You can also go with mint, black, or gold, if those shades are more to your liking.)
 They’re your all-weekend sandal: perfect for hikes and little floral dresses.

 Chaco Z/1 Classic